dinushkashonal/System-Network-Engineer/README.md

 #### Key Skills

+##### Hospitality IT Management
--Hospitality IT Management: Specialize in implementing and managing technology solutions tailored to the hospitality industry, including property management systems (PMS), point-of-sale (POS) systems, and guest experience platforms.
+-Specialize in implementing and managing technology solutions tailored to the hospitality industry, including property management systems (PMS), point-of-sale (POS) systems, and guest experience platforms.
+##### System Administration
--System Administration: Extensive experience in managing server environments, network infrastructure, and security protocols.
+-Extensive experience in managing server environments, network infrastructure, and security protocols.
 Proficient in troubleshooting and maintaining Windows, Linux, and cloud-based systems.
+##### Project Management
--Project Management: Skilled in leading IT projects from inception to completion, including system upgrades, integrations, and migrations.
+-Skilled in leading IT projects from inception to completion, including system upgrades, integrations, and migrations.
 Proven ability to manage budgets, timelines, and stakeholder expectations.
+##### Technical Support
--Technical Support: Strong track record of delivering high-quality technical support and training to staff, ensuring seamless day-to-day operations and minimizing downtime.
+-Strong track record of delivering high-quality technical support and training to staff, ensuring seamless day-to-day operations and minimizing downtime.
+##### Cybersecurity
--Cybersecurity: Expertise in implementing and maintaining security measures to protect sensitive data and ensure compliance with industry standards and regulations.
+-Expertise in implementing and maintaining security measures to protect sensitive data and ensure compliance with industry standards and regulations.
+##### Vendor Management
--Vendor Management: Experience in negotiating with and managing relationships with technology vendors and service providers to optimize product performance and cost-efficiency.
+-Experience in negotiating with and managing relationships with technology vendors and service providers to optimize product performance and cost-efficiency.
+##### Innovation
--Innovation: Focused on leveraging emerging technologies to enhance guest experiences and operational efficiency, including smart room technology and data analytics.
+-Focused on leveraging emerging technologies to enhance guest experiences and operational efficiency, including smart room technology and data analytics.